donadams1969/valor-ai/README.md

 ## Evidence Locker — Active Whistleblower Disclosure

 This secure Google Drive folder serves as the official evidence locker for an ongoing federal and state‑level whistleblower case involving civil‑rights violations, ADA non‑compliance, elder abuse, and retaliation.
-All files are time‑stamped, blockchain‑authenticated, and maintained under the protection of the **VALOR‑AI** legal infrastructure.
+All files are time‑stamped, blockchain‑authenticated, and maintained under the protection of the **VALOR‑AI+** legal infrastructure.

 **Access the Evidence Locker:** <https://drive.google.com/drive/folders/1BUsjaSeKc7RPoPBYSqOougBXCjipNRST>